tureus/rust-camp-2015/slides.md

 ## Tuple Structs

-Whisper operation constructs not present in Python
+Whisper constructs not present in Python

 <pre><code data-trim>
 // Index in to an archive, 0..points.len()